 Title Does Interleukin-1 Receptor Antagonist Improve Outcome following aneurysmal Subarachnoid Haemorrhage (aSAH)?
 Trial Phase Phase III Hypotheses Treatment with IL-1Ra subcutaneously (SC) twice daily to patients with aSAH will improve clinical outcome at 6 months.
 Primary Outcome Ordinal shift in modified Rankin Score (mRS) at 6 months Secondary Outcomes Measurement of mood, fatigue and quality of life at 6 months using HADS, Fatigue score and EQ-5D-5L score and correlation of the effect of treatment on clinical outcome with its effect on plasma IL-6 concentration.
 Trial Design Multi-centre, parallel group, double-blind, placebo-controlled randomised phase III trial.
 In addition there is a single sub-study in patients who are entered into the main study to allow retention of the blood pellet from research blood samples taken at baseline and 3-5 days post randomisation, for use in future analysis of genetic influence on outcome after SAH if optional consent is given Sample Size Target total recruitment of 1000 patients (800 participants with confirmed aSAH).
-Inclusion Criteria: Patients with CT positive spontaneous SAH admitted to a participating neurosurgical centre within 72h onset of SAH; no concomitant serious health problems in the opinion of the PI (or designee); willing and able to consent, or consent available from patient representative; male or female aged 18 or over Summary of Participant Eligibility Criteria Exclusion Criteria: Unconfirmed or uncertain diagnosis of spontaneous SAH; known active tuberculosis or active hepatitis; known active malignancy; neutropenia (neutrophil count <1.5 x 10^9 /L); abnormal renal function (creatinine clearance or estimated Glomerular Filtration Rate (eGFR) < 30 ml/minute); live vaccinations within the last 10 days; previous or concurrent treatment with IL-1Ra; previous or current treatment with IL-1Raknown at the time of trial entry or previous participation in this trial; known to be pregnant or breast feeding; clinically significant serious concurrent medical condition, pre morbid illnesses, or concurrent serious infection, at the PI's (or designee's) discretion; known allergy to IL-1Ra or any of the excipients; Known allergy to other products that are produced by DNA technology using the micro-organism E. coli Investigational Product Dosage and Administration Recombinant human IL-1Ra (manufactured as Kineret from Swedish Orphan Biovitrum Ab (Sobi), Sweden).
+Inclusion Criteria: Patients with CT positive spontaneous SAH admitted to a participating neurosurgical centre within 72h onset of SAH; no concomitant serious health problems in the opinion of the PI (or designee); willing and able to consent, or consent available from patient representative; male or female aged 18 or over Summary of Participant Eligibility Criteria Exclusion Criteria: Unconfirmed or uncertain diagnosis of spontaneous SAH; known active tuberculosis or active hepatitis; known active malignancy; neutropenia (neutrophil count <1.5 x 10 9 /L); abnormal renal function (creatinine clearance or estimated Glomerular Filtration Rate (eGFR) < 30 ml/minute); live vaccinations within the last 10 days; previous or concurrent treatment with IL-1Ra; previous or current treatment with medication suspected of interacting with IL-1Raknown at the time of trial entry or previous participation in this trial; known to be pregnant or breast feeding; clinically significant serious concurrent medical condition, pre morbid illnesses, or concurrent serious infection, at the Pl's (or designee's) discretion; known allergy to IL-1Ra or any of the excipients; Known allergy to other products that are produced by DNA technology using the micro-organism E. coli Investigational Product Dosage and Administration Recombinant human IL-1Ra (manufactured as Kineret from Swedish Orphan Biovitrum Ab (Sobi), Sweden).
 Doses to be administered SC twice daily (12 hourly) starting within 72 hours of ictus (onset of symptoms) for a maximum of 21 days from ictus (or sooner if discharged from neurosurgical centre).
 Control groups Matched placebo obtained from Sobi will be used as control trial intervention Procedures Potential participants will be screened to ensure their eligibility for the trial.
 Consenting patients will be randomised to treatment group.
 Patients will undergo a baseline assessment prior to administration of the study drug (either IL-1Ra or placebo).
 Blood samples will be taken at baseline and day 3-5 post randomisation.
 Blood pellets will be retained for use in future genetic analysis if optional consent is given.

 Outcome measures will be recorded during their stay and at the 3-5 day/30 day/6-month follow-up.
-Statistical Considerations We will seek outcomes for all randomised participants with confirmed aSAH regardless of protocol adherence and include them in analyses under the allocated group.
-Primary analysis will apply proportional odds regression to the mRS at 6-months with adjustment for the randomisation stratification criteria.
-Secondary outcomes will be assessed using regression methods with similar adjustment.
-Causal inference will be applied to the possible mediation of treatment effect through reduction in plasma IL-6.